A nice acyclic matching on the nerve of the partition lattice: An Equivariant Patchwork Theorem

 \end{prop} \begin{proof} We define acyclic matchings on the fibers of $\varphi$ as follows.
 For each $q\in Q$ we choose $r\in R$ and $g\in G$ with $gr=q$.
 The map $g:\varphi^{-1}(r)\longrightarrow\varphi^{-1}(q)$, which is an isomorphism of posets, induces an acyclic matching on $\varphi^{-1}(q)$.
 If we choose another $h\in G$ with $hr=q$, then we obtain the same matching.
 By Theorem \ref{patchwork} the union of these acyclic matchings is an acyclic matching which is $G$-equivariant by construction.
 The second statement is easy to see. \end{proof}

-\begin{rem} Let $G$ be a group acting on a regular trisp $\Delta$.
+\begin{rem} Let $G$ be a group acting on a finite regular trisp $\Delta$.
 Assume we have an $G$-equivariant acyclic matching $M$ on ${\cal F}(\Delta)\setminus\{\hat{0}\}$.
 Let $C$ be the set of critical simplices.
 Clearly we have an action of $G$ on $C$.
 Let $H\subset G$ be a subgroup.
 Then $M/H$ is an acyclic matching on ${\cal F}(\Delta/H)\setminus\{\hat{0}\}$, where $C/H$ is the set of critical simplices.
 In particular, if $\Delta$ is $G$-collapsible, then $\Delta/H$ is collapsible.
-Furthermore if $H$ is a normal subgroup, then the acyclic matching $M/H$ is $(G/H)$-equivariant. \end{rem} We also have an equivariant version of the Main Theorem of Discrete Morse Theory. \begin{thm}[Freij, \cite{freij}] Let $G$ be a finite group.
+Furthermore if $H$ is a normal subgroup, then the acyclic matching $M/H$ is $(G/H)$-equivariant. \end{rem} We also have an equivariant version of the Main Theorem of Discrete Morse Theory. \begin{thm}[Freij \cite{freij}] Let $G$ be a finite group.
 Let $\Delta$ be a finite regular $G$-trisp and let $M$ be a $G$-equivariant acyclic matching on the poset ${\cal F}(\Delta)\setminus\{\hat{0}\}$.
 Let $c_i$ denote the number of critical $i$-dimensional simplices of $\Delta$.
-Then $\Delta$ is $G$-homotopy equivalent to a $G$-CW complex where the cells correspond to the critical simplices of $M$ and the action of $G$ is the same as the action on $\Delta$ restricted to the critical simplices of $M$. \end{thm}
+Then $\Delta$ is $G$-homotopy equivalent to a $G$-CW complex where the cells correspond to the critical simplices of $M$ and the action of $G$ is the same as the action on $\Delta$ restricted to the critical simplices of $M$. \end{thm} There exists a characterization of acyclic matchings by means of order-preserving maps with small fibers, see Definition 11.3 and Theorem 11.4 in \cite[Chapter 11]{buch}.
+In a similar way we can also characterize $G$-equivariant acyclic matchings by means of order-preserving $G$-maps with small fibers.